sweetpay/sweetpay-python/README.md

 # README #

-This is a Python SDK for SweetPay's API.
+This is a Python SDK for SweetPay's different API:s.
 Note that this library is not production ready yet.
-Currently only the checkout API and subscription API is supported.
+The checkout (v1), creditcheck (v2) and subscription (v1) API is currently only supported.

-The full documentaion can be found [here](https://developers.sweetpayments.com/docs/checkout/sdk).
+The documentation of the underlying API can be found [here](https://developers.sweetpayments.com/docs/).